-Safeguarding Policy last updated 25th November 2025.
+Safeguarding Policy last updated 11th February 2026.

-Safeguarding & Wellbeing Policy
+Safeguarding and Wellbeing Policy

 1. Scope

-• Comply with relevant UK legislation, including the Children Act 2004, the Care Act 2014 and local authority safeguarding partnership guidance.
+- Comply with relevant UK legislation, including the Children Act 2004, the Care Act 2014 and local authority safeguarding partnership guidance.

 3. Roles and responsibilities